 At this point we are going to start adding pepper.
 I use a combination of fresh ground and out of the can as there can never be enough pepper in sausage gravy.
 When you think you might have enough you are probably half way there.
 Adjust the thickness of you gravy as you cook by adding more milk where you think necessary.

-Continue to add pepper, and when the consistency is how you like it add the crumbled breakfast sausage back in.
+Continue to add pepper to your taste, and when the consistency is how you like it add the crumbled breakfast sausage back in.
 The gravy will be thick and full of sausage, so switching to a spatula to stir is optimal.

 Keep the heat on its lowest setting, because once the heat is turned off as the gravy cools it will continue to get thicker.
 By keeping the heat on its lowest setting you are essentially keeping the gravy at the same thickness.